 Advanced large-scale projects will be produced as final pieces to be used as the students' graphic portfolio.
-Professional development issues will be covered, including preparation for freelance work, billing clients, and constructing a personal portfolio to be sent to prospective employers.
+Professional development issues will be covered, including preparation for freelance work, billing clients, and constructing a personal web and print portfolio to be used for preparation of employment.
 Prerequisite: AR 330 Graphic Design III.
 (Spring)